AML Pre Workout Review – The New King Of Pre Workouts?

 Basically, citrulline malate gives you a superior method of supplementing with arginine than using arginine directly, because citrulline malate has a significantly better absorption ratio.

-This has been shown in studies dating back 10 years, but it's alarming to see how many top-selling pre-workout formulas still pack arginine into their product.
+This has been shown in studies dating back 10 years, but it’s alarming to see how many top-selling pre workout formulas still include arginine.

 Advanced Molecular Labs was founded by Steve Blechman in 2014.

-You're probably a fan of his work, maybe without realizing it, because this guy is the real deal and one of the main reasons I was looking forward to checking out AML.
+You’re probably a fan of his work, maybe unknowingly, because this guy is the real deal and one of the main reasons I was looking forward to checking out AML.